vharntzen/vharntzen.github.io/about.md

 </div>

 ---
-I am Vera, currently working as a PhD candidate in statistics applied to infectious disease.
-Since june 2020, I work in the department of Mathematics, Leiden University, in the [statistics group](https://sites.google.com/view/daspo/members) lead by Marta Fiocco.
+I am Vera, currently working as a PhD candidate in statistics applied to infectious diseases.
+Since June 2020, I work in the department of Mathematics, Leiden University, in the [statistics group](https://sites.google.com/view/daspo/members) lead by Marta Fiocco.
 My supervisors are Marta Fiocco (promotor) and Ronald Geskus (co-promotor).

 ---